Censorship in China: Health

 On 30 December, Li Wenliang released a message in a WeChat group, saying that "seven cases of SARS were diagnosed in the Huanan Seafood Wholesale Market and isolated in the emergency department of our hospital."
 An hour later, Li Wenliang announced in the WeChat group that "the latest news is that coronavirus infection has been confirmed and virus typing is in progress."
 On 3 January 2020, he was warned and admonished by Zhongnan Road Street police station of Wuchang District.
 Li Wenliang died of COVID-19 on 7 February, which caused a sensation in Chinese society.
 China's government began to restrict information about the epidemic beginning in early January, before the existence of a novel coronavirus had been confirmed.
 On WeChat, the mention of Li Wenliang was blocked starting on 9 February.
 At the same time, topics related to criticism of the government's policies on dealing with the pandemic were being censored.

 Scholars Lotus Ruan, Jeffrey Knockel, and Masashi Crete-Nishihata point out that since the outbreak, government officials have restricted the dissemination of information about the virus in order to reduce public fear.
 They also state that "on the other hand, censoring keywords critical of central leadership and government actors may be an effort to avoid embarrassment and maintain a positive image of the government."
 Historian Jeremy Brown said, "the initial cover-up of the virus in December and January in Wuhan allowed it to spread and fueled a global pandemic instead of containing it locally."

-Accidents and mass attacks
+Mass attacks and major accidents

-News regarding major accidents and mass attacks have increasingly been censored under the general secretaryship of Xi Jinping.
+News regarding major accidents and mass attacks, such as so-called "revenge against society" violence and attacks on school children, have increasingly been censored under the general secretaryship of Xi Jinping.